ococrook/hdxstats/vignettes/README.md

 # Tutorials

-This folder contains a collection of useful Notebooks with tutorials on how to use the **LDDS** Lagrangian descriptors Python module for analyzing the phase space structure of dynamical systems.
+This folder contains a collection of useful tutorials on how to use the `hdxstats` R-package  for analysing and visualising HDX-MS experimental data.

 __[Tutorial 1](tutorial-1.Rmd)__ Basics